ibexa/documentation-user/docs/personalization/dashboard.md

 It is calculated by summing up the revenue coming from products that users have purchased within 30 minutes from clicking a recommendation.

-Purchased recommendations is the plain number of products sold, without any revenue/price information.
+Purchased recommendations is the number of products sold, without any revenue/price information.

 Conversion (or click-through) rate is an indicator of the acceptance and, subsequently,